JosimHossain1/JosimHossain1/README.md

 ### About Me

-I am Josim Hawladar a front-end developer specializing in React, Next.js, and Tailwind CSS, dedicated to creating efficient, scalable, and user-friendly web solutions that address real-world challenges.
+Josim Hawladar is a front-end developer specializing in React, Next.js, and Tailwind CSS, dedicated to creating efficient, scalable, and user-friendly web solutions that address real-world challenges.
 Currently, I am studying Computer Science and Technology at Daffodil Polytechnic Institute.
 I have completed the Web Design Level-3 exam by the National Skill Development Authority (NSDA).
 I am a visionary individual with a passion for exploring new technologies.
 A visionary tech enthusiast, always trying to explore and adapt new technologies.

 You can call me - Josim
 <br />